 Per GASB Statement No. 75, under the Alternative Measurement Method, changes in Total OPEB Liability are immediately recognized as expense, resulting in no deferred outflows of resources or deferred inflows of resources related to OPEB.
 For the year ended April 30, 2020, the Village recognized OPEB expense of \$1,397,817.
-At April 30, 2020, the Village reported deferred outflows of resources related to OPEB from the following sources:
+At April 30, 2020, the Village reported deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources: